rjdmoore/fictrac/README.md

 You'll find everything you need to [get started](#getting-started) with FicTrac in the sections below.

 You might also be interested in the following links:
-* [Demo video](http://youtu.be/BeGYOEOdWjw) - What does FicTrac do??
-This 30s video will show you.
+* [Demo video](http://youtu.be/BeGYOEOdWjw) - Quick (30s) overview of what FicTrac does and how it works.
-* [Manual](http://link) - Usage, output data, parameters, recommendations, etc. If you have an issue, read this first.
-In fact read this anyway, then maybe you won't have any issues!
+* [FicTrac manual](http://link) - Detailed instructions, description of output data, parameters, recommendations, etc.
 * [Homepage](http://fictrac.rjdmoore.net) - Contact details for the main author/developer, links, and further info.
 * [Forum](http://www.reddit.com/r/fictrac/) - Subreddit for FicTrac users to share issues and advice.
-If you'd rather make a private enquiry, feel free to send me a message directly.
-* [Mailing list](http://fictrac.rjdmoore.net/mail.html) - Subscribe to receive important announcements and keep up to date with all things FicTrac.
+* [Mailing list](http://fictrac.rjdmoore.net/mail.html) - Subscribe to receive important announcements and updates.
 * [Journal paper](http://doi.org/10.1016/j.jneumeth.2014.01.010) - Technical details, analysis, results, etc. You'll also find citation info and a copy of the preprint (pdf) further down this page.

 Happy tracking!